Hawkins, Inc. (NASDAQ:HWKN) Plans $0.14 Quarterly Dividend

-Hawkins, Inc. (NASDAQ:HWKN – Get Rating) announced a quarterly dividend on Wednesday, May 18th, Zacks reports.
-Stockholders of record on Friday, June 3rd will be paid a dividend of 0.14 per share by the specialty chemicals company on Friday, June 17th.
-This represents a $0.56 annualized dividend and a dividend yield of 1.57%.
-The ex-dividend date is Thursday, June 2nd.
+Hawkins, Inc. (NASDAQ:HWKN – Get Rating) declared a quarterly dividend on Wednesday, May 18th, Zacks reports.
+Investors of record on Friday, June 3rd will be paid a dividend of 0.14 per share by the specialty chemicals company on Friday, June 17th.
+This represents a $0.56 dividend on an annualized basis and a dividend yield of 1.57%.
+The ex-dividend date of this dividend is Thursday, June 2nd.

-Hawkins has increased its dividend payment by an average of 4.3% per year over the last three years and has increased its dividend every year for the last 19 years.
+Hawkins has raised its dividend payment by an average of 4.3% per year over the last three years and has raised its dividend every year for the last 19 years.

-A number of analysts have recently issued reports on HWKN shares.
-StockNews.com assumed coverage on Hawkins in a report on Thursday, March 31st.
-They issued a “buy” rating for the company.
-BWS Financial increased their price objective on Hawkins from $44.00 to $52.00 and gave the stock a “buy” rating in a research note on Thursday, February 3rd.
-Finally, Zacks Investment Research upgraded Hawkins from a “strong sell” rating to a “buy” rating and set a $48.00 price objective for the company in a research report on Wednesday, April 6th.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+BlackRock Inc. boosted its stake in shares of Hawkins by 2.4% during the fourth quarter.
+BlackRock Inc. now owns 3,200,492 shares of the specialty chemicals company’s stock valued at $126,259,000 after purchasing an additional 75,042 shares during the period.
+Dimensional Fund Advisors LP increased its holdings in shares of Hawkins by 1.1% during the first quarter.
+Dimensional Fund Advisors LP now owns 1,118,279 shares of the specialty chemicals company’s stock valued at $51,331,000 after acquiring an additional 12,488 shares in the last quarter.
+State Street Corp boosted its position in shares of Hawkins by 2.8% during the first quarter.
+State Street Corp now owns 661,898 shares of the specialty chemicals company’s stock valued at $30,381,000 after buying an additional 17,868 shares during the last quarter.
+Geode Capital Management LLC boosted its position in shares of Hawkins by 1.0% during the fourth quarter.
+Geode Capital Management LLC now owns 334,418 shares of the specialty chemicals company’s stock valued at $13,192,000 after buying an additional 3,220 shares during the last quarter.
+Finally, Bank of New York Mellon Corp boosted its position in shares of Hawkins by 1.3% during the third quarter.
+Bank of New York Mellon Corp now owns 276,809 shares of the specialty chemicals company’s stock valued at $9,655,000 after buying an additional 3,477 shares during the last quarter.
+64.98% of the stock is owned by institutional investors and hedge funds.

-Several institutional investors have recently bought and sold shares of HWKN.
-Eaton Vance Management raised its holdings in shares of Hawkins by 26,066.9% during the first quarter.
-Eaton Vance Management now owns 167,730 shares of the specialty chemicals company’s stock worth $7,699,000 after acquiring an additional 167,089 shares in the last quarter.
-Goldman Sachs Group Inc. lifted its holdings in shares of Hawkins by 51.5% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 22,635 shares of the specialty chemicals company’s stock valued at $1,039,000 after buying an additional 7,691 shares during the last quarter.
-Captrust Financial Advisors increased its holdings in Hawkins by 66.6% in the first quarter.
-Captrust Financial Advisors now owns 1,566 shares of the specialty chemicals company’s stock worth $72,000 after buying an additional 626 shares during the last quarter.
-State Street Corp raised its position in Hawkins by 2.8% during the first quarter.
-State Street Corp now owns 661,898 shares of the specialty chemicals company’s stock valued at $30,381,000 after acquiring an additional 17,868 shares in the last quarter.
-Finally, UBS Group AG lifted its stake in Hawkins by 15.6% in the first quarter.
-UBS Group AG now owns 54,256 shares of the specialty chemicals company’s stock valued at $2,490,000 after acquiring an additional 7,318 shares during the last quarter.
-Institutional investors and hedge funds own 64.98% of the company’s stock.
+Several equities research analysts have recently weighed in on the company.
+Zacks Investment Research upgraded Hawkins from a “strong sell” rating to a “buy” rating and set a $48.00 price target on the stock in a research report on Wednesday, April 6th.
+StockNews.com started coverage on shares of Hawkins in a research report on Thursday, March 31st.
+They issued a “buy” rating on the stock.
+Finally, BWS Financial upped their price objective on shares of Hawkins from $44.00 to $52.00 and gave the stock a “buy” rating in a research report on Thursday, February 3rd.

 Hawkins, Inc blends, manufactures, and distributes chemicals and other specialty ingredients in the United States and internationally.
 It operates through three segments: Industrial, Water Treatment, and Health and Nutrition.
 The Industrial segment offers industrial chemicals, products, and services to agriculture, chemical processing, electronics, energy, food, pharmaceutical, and plating industries.